vitaly-t/pg-promise/README.md

 ```javascript
 var db = pgp(cn);
 ```
-There can be multiple database objects instantiated in the application from different connection details.
+There can be multiple database objects in the application for different connections.

-For a quick start see [Learn by Example](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example) tutorial.
+To get started quickly, see our [Learn by Example](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example) tutorial.

 # Usage